MrYsLab/bits-n-bots/docs/posts/Telemetrix_Under_The_Hood _Part_3.md

 ### Pin Related Defines And Data Structures
 This [section](https://github.com/MrYsLab/Telemetrix4UnoR4/blob/3629992d2c64da9b76eb5771d4c8933678149924/examples/Minima/Minima.ino#L509)
-contains the definitions for arrays of pin descriptors for both analog and digital pins.
+contains the definitions for arrays of pin descriptors for analog and digital pins.

 Each pin descriptor contains information such as the pin number, if its mode is